 Doing this will help you combat some of the challenges that may arise if an insurance company tries to claim that you’re exaggerating your symptoms or that your symptoms are the result of an incident unrelated to the car crash.

-To learn more about how after car accident symptoms can impact your personal injury claim, contact The Law Offices of Loren Scott Etengoff.
+To learn more about how after car accident symptoms can impact your personal injury claim, contact the Etengoff Pak Law Group.